giantswarm/rfc/simplify-basedomain-usage/README.md

 #### Reduce coupling

-Controllers fetching this value from the `cluster-values` configmap depend on the `cluster-apps-operator` or `cluster-operator` deployed and creating the configmap.
+Controllers fetching the `baseDomain` value from the `cluster-values` configmap depend on the `cluster-apps-operator` or `cluster-operator` deployed and creating the configmap.
 Using the value from the annotation instead of depending on the configmap reduces coupling between our controllers.

 #### Potential to use different DNS hosted zones on the same Management Cluster